manassaloi/manassaloi.github.io/_posts/2020-05-02-design-reviews.markdown

 - Polishing work happens to get the feature to the final state: Production-ready
 - We incorporate more feedback from pre-alpha and alpha users
 - The feature is finally shipped and we get the kudos or the brickbats from our users ;)
+- We also do [design jams](https://manassaloi.com/2020/03/04/design-jam.html) and [design sprints](https://www.gv.com/sprint/) sometime.
+But it is not done for each feature

 **Best resources on how to do design reviews**